RehamAbbady/RTCAudioRecording/README.md

-# RTCAudioRecording
+# SimpleRTC
-this is a simple console app that uses [MixedReality-WebRTC](https://github.com/microsoft/MixedReality-WebRTC) to capture and record audio stream from an RTC service the code is generic and can be modified to fit your own business logic and need.
+this is a simple console app that uses [MixedReality-WebRTC](https://github.com/microsoft/MixedReality-WebRTC) to output and record audio stream from an RTC service the code is generic and can be modified to fit your own business logic and need.

 ## Generic steps